The background as a quantum observable: Einstein's hole argument in a quasiclassical context: Consequences for classical gravity

 We conclude that a background-free theory of quantum gravity is not viable.
 This has also consequences for classical gravity, because one thing we know for sure: That classical gravity has to be the $\hbar\to 0$ limit of quantum gravity.
 Once quantum gravity has a background, then there will be such a background in classical gravity too.

 Thus, even if GR seems adequate for classical gravity, we have to incorporate a background into classical gravity.
 In particular, we need an equation for the background.
-Fortunately, the choice is simple -- essentially, there is only one sufficiently beautiful candidate: The harmonic coordinate condition
+Fortunately, the choice is simple -- there is a nice candidate preferred by its beauty: The harmonic coordinate condition

 is not only very beautiful condition in itself, but also simplifies the Einstein equations essentially.
 Harmonic coordinates have been used to prove local existence and uniqueness results for general relativity \cite{Choquet-Bruhat,Choquet-Bruhat1}, so that there is no non-uniqueness and no hole problem in GR in harmonic coordinates.